Scaroontop/Zenex/README.md

 -----------------------

 # What is happening to Zenex hub
-Nothing I just don't want Zenex hub to be other people's script I want them to be scripts that I at least tried to make
+Nothing really but it is getting discontinued because I just don't want Zenex hub to be other people's script I want them to be scripts that I at least tried to make